Bookworm24/worldquant-study/iFlow.md

 - Provide feedback on their answers (both correct and incorrect)
 - Celebrate understanding and progress
 - Offer hints rather than direct answers when they're stuck
-- Connect concepts to real-world WorldQuant scenarios
+- Connect concepts to real-world English usage
 - Be patient and try multiple teaching approaches

 **DON'T:**